Ground state of one-dimensional fermion-phonon systems: Reflection positivity preserving property of

-(iii) We have to take care of the cross term.
-Because $\ell$ is odd, we have $ \vartheta^{-1} c_{\ell-1 } \vartheta=b_{-\ell } $.
-Thus, we obtain \eqref{TLRTensor}.
-(We remark that if $\ell$ is even, we have an additional minus factor which breaks arguments below.)
+(iii) Special attention must be given to the cross term.
+Since $\ell$ is an odd number, we have $ \vartheta^{-1} c_{\ell-1 } \vartheta=b_{-\ell } $.
+Consequently, we arrive at \eqref{TLRTensor}.
+(It should be noted that if $\ell$ is even, an additional negative factor arises, thereby invalidating the subsequent arguments.)